Rodolphe Lindt: Life

 Lindt was born on 16 July 1855 in Bern, to pharmacist and politician Johann Rudolf Lindt and his wife Amalia Eugenia Salchli.
 Between 1873 and 1875 he did an apprenticeship in Lausanne with the Amédée Kohler & Fils chocolate company, then managed by the sons of Charles-Amédée Kohler.
-In 1879 he founded his own chocolate factory in the Mattequartier, a section of the Old City of Bern.
+In 1879, he founded his own chocolate factory in the Mattequartier, a section of the Old City of Bern.

-In December 1879 he succeeded in improving the quality of chocolate by the development of the conching machine, a lengthwise stirring device which gives a finer consistency and lets undesired aromas evaporate.
-He was among the first chocolate makers to add cocoa butter back into the chocolate mass.
+In December 1879, he succeeded in improving the quality of chocolate by the development of the conching machine, a lengthwise stirring device which gives a finer consistency and lets undesired aromas evaporate.
+He was also among the first chocolate makers to add cocoa butter back into the chocolate mass (although not the very first one).
 These two innovations contributed greatly to the high quality of Swiss chocolate.

-In 1899 Lindt sold his factory and the secret of conching to the Chocolat Sprüngli AG, who have traded as Chocoladefabriken Lindt & Sprüngli AG since.
+In 1899, Lindt sold his factory and the secret of conching to the Chocolat Sprüngli AG, who have traded as Chocoladefabriken Lindt & Sprüngli AG since.
 Sprüngli paid 1.5 million Gold francs for the marketing rights and the recipe.